I’m not a sailor or a swimmer, but I love being beside the water.

-I order a glass of Chardonnay and coconut shrimp and set to scribbling notes on a few sheets of paper that I shyly requested at the Marina desk.
+I order a glass of Chardonnay and coconut shrimp and set to scribbling notes on the few sheets of paper that I attained from the young guy at the Marina desk.

-The sun is high above my umbrella, the day is crystal clear, and the mountain range across the great expanse of Lake Champlain is a sea of waves unto itself.
+The sun is high above my umbrella, the day crystal clear, and the mountain range across the great expanse of Lake Champlain–a sea of waves unto itself.

 This is perfect therapy for saying goodbye to a son; better than all those last minute searches at Wal-mart and Home Depot and Bed, Bath & Beyond with the throngs of other parents of college freshmen.

 I decide that before we leave town–and our first born–the rest of us will take the Lake Champlain Chocolate Factory tour!

 A thin, blue dragonfly lands on my table and reminds me of my calling.
 I fold a second piece of paper once, and then again, so that there are 4 boxes into which I can, somewhat privately, collect my emerging thoughts.